Plan Year Ending Soon? Make the Most of It

 Since your deductible resets each plan year, it’s a good idea to keep an eye on the figures.
 If you’ve met your deductible for the year or are close to meeting it, you may want to squeeze in some needed tests or procedures before your plan year ends to lower your out-of-pocket costs.

-If you wait until your new plan year starts for the same tests, your deductible will have reset.
+If you wait until your new plan year starts for the same treatment, your deductible and your out-of-pocket will have reset.
 That means you will have to pay more out of pocket for the very same care.

 High Finance